smudge/decks/railsconf-2022/slides.md

 ## **RAILS_ENV=<ins>staging</ins>** bundle exec rails s

 <!--
-And, some companies actually have a staging environment...
+And, some companies have a staging environment...
 -->

 ---